<?xml version="1.0" encoding="UTF-8"?>

 <description>We spent fifteen years running from the cascade.
 Now CSS has quietly become a different language — one that makes a new paradigm possible.</description>

-<content:encoded><![CDATA[<p>We have spent fifteen years running from the cascade.
-First with naming conventions – BEM, SMACSS, OOCSS – bolting structure onto a language that didn’t enforce it.
-Then with build tools – CSS Modules, styled-components, Emotion – abandoning stylesheets entirely in favour of runtime JavaScript.
+<p>First with naming conventions — BEM, SMACSS, OOCSS — bolting structure onto a language that didn’t enforce it.
+Then with build tools — CSS Modules, styled-components, Emotion — abandoning stylesheets entirely in favor of runtime JavaScript.
 And finally with Tailwind, which solved the collision problem by nuking the abstraction layer altogether, scattering <code>flex items-center justify-between px-4 py-2 bg-white rounded-lg shadow-md hover:shadow-lg transition-shadow duration-200</code> across every <code>&lt;div&gt;</code> in the codebase and calling it progress.</p>

 <p>Every one of these was a rational response to a real problem.
-The cascade <em>was</em> dangerous at scale.
+The cascade <em>was</em> unwieldy at scale.
 Naming <em>was</em> fragile.
 Global stylesheets <em>did</em> break silently when teams grew.
-But every solution also threw away something valuable – separation of concerns, central design authority, semantic markup, small footprints, or all four at once.</p>
+Each layer of workaround was a cast on a bone that was genuinely fractured — and at the time, you were right to put one on.</p>

 <hr />